|

 Sixth, until the fourth century, it meant religious tolerance even though Rome was a theocracy.
 In particular it meant no persecution on account of religion as long as the religion did not propose earthly loyalty to other than imperial rule (which early Christianity certainly seemed to).

-Finally, its important to note that citizenship was typically earned rather than granted, though this varied depending on age, emperor and the strategic situation.
+Finally, it’s important to note that citizenship was typically earned rather than granted, though this varied depending on age, emperor and the strategic situation.
 Usually, any legionnaire who was recruited automatically became a citizen; and any auxiliary (that is, non-Roman serving in the secondary forces) who survived to retirement was granted land and citizenship no matter what his racial or ethnic origin14.

 Now, far be it from me to whitewash the Roman world.
 Women, though they could attain powerful positions, were not enfranchised; and the family was highly patriarchal.
 Rome was a slave-holding state in a world of slave-holding states, let there be no mistake.
 In fact, the increasing expansion of slave-holding landed estates, the resulting decline of the middle class, and the effects on the Roman Republic (and later Empire's) economy, in my opinion, are some of the signal causes of the decline and fall of the Empire.